-Hayes, the renowned public intellectual at the heart of his party’s campaign to persuade voters to abandon neutrality, called for ‘an honest debate’.
+Hayes, the internationally renowned public intellectual at the heart of his party’s campaign to persuade voters to abandon neutrality, called for ‘an honest debate’.

-“Now I ask you,” he smiled, genially, “how exactly could abandoning our neutrality, expose us to that sort of thing!”
+“How on earth could abandoning our neutrality, expose us to that sort of thing!”

 What was needed, Hayes bravely warned, was “a more mature approach.”